seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 global_load_b32	 v182, v215, s[54:55]
 ```

-Our modified kernel now uses 55 SPGRs instead of 18 and 216 VPGRs instead of 214.
+Our modified kernel now uses 55 SGPRs instead of 18 and 216 VGPRs instead of 214.
 If we take another RGP capture, we can see that this is much better, with less than 2 million clock cycles of latency for the entire process now

 <div style="text-align: center;">